 • "We are not perfect.
 None of us.
 The mentor group was a breath of fresh air for me because I could be honest about my fears, worries, and experiences.
 I felt it was a safe place for me to talk.
 That was amazing."
 [Melissa, age 18]

 • "The Teen Mentor program has given me the power and the tools to attack the lifelong damage that can be caused when girls hate their bodies."
 [Laura, age 17]

 Our Teen Mentor Program has grown in popularity and we anticipate that it will become a model program.
 We are thrilled that parents have expressed interest in setting up the Teen Mentor Program in other parts of the state.

-Led by Dr. Gray, our 2014-2015 Teen Mentor Program is excited to welcome nominations of high school students who demonstrate leadership or mentoring qualities with an interest in promoting wellness and positive body image awareness through outreach and advocacy to join our prestigious teen mentor program.
+Led by Lazari Zayas, MD, our 2015-2016 Teen Mentor Program is excited to welcome nominations of high school students who demonstrate leadership or mentoring qualities with an interest in promoting wellness and positive body image awareness through outreach and advocacy to join our prestigious teen mentor program.